wp-cli/wp-cli/README.md

 A **command** is an atomic unit of WP-CLI functionality. `wp plugin install` ([doc](http://wp-cli.org/commands/plugin/install/)) is one command. `wp plugin activate` ([doc](http://wp-cli.org/commands/plugin/activate/)) is another.

 WP-CLI comes with dozens of commands.
-But it's easier than it looks to create a custom WP-CLI command.
+It's easier than it looks to create a custom WP-CLI command.
 Read the [commands cookbook](http://wp-cli.org/docs/commands-cookbook/) to learn more.

 ## Contributing

-Thanks for helping to improve WP-CLI.
-Please read about [creating an issue](http://wp-cli.org/docs/bug-reports/) or [submitting a pull request](http://wp-cli.org/docs/pull-requests/).
+To get involved, please first read about [creating an issue](http://wp-cli.org/docs/bug-reports/) or [submitting a pull request](http://wp-cli.org/docs/pull-requests/).

 ### Leadership
 * [Andreas Creten](https://github.com/andreascreten) - founder